wistia/wistia-open-docs/_posts/replace-video.md

 title: Replace Your Video
 layout: post
 description: Sometimes, it just takes too much effort to replace an embed code in the wild.
 Calling your developer doesn't always need to happen though, with Wistia's replace video tool!
-category: Public Sharing
+category: Customize
 ---

 There are two ways to replace a video in Wistia--**overwrite** and **swap**.
 An overwrite for a video is intended for slight editing tweaks (caught that typo too late!) and quick fixes.
 Videos that are overwritten will keep their stats--so you won't lose a second of data.

 A swap makes it easy to place a completely different video in the wild without changing your embed code.
 When you swap a video we'll save the old version in the same project with a new Hashed ID--that magical string of numbers and letters at the end of a Wistia URL that keeps everything neatly organized behind-the-scenes.

 (So for this video `https://support.wistia.com/medias/sqzcdxvf9p` the Hashed ID would be `sqzcdxvf9p`.)

 The Replace Video functionality is designed to cause the least disruption